Manacor criticizes a change in the way of choosing school that nobody had asked for

 5 min

-“The problem is that someone from the Ministry has started doing the math from an office in Palma, without taking into account the reality of our municipality”, explains the local Education councilor, Ferran Montero (MÉS-Esquerra).A reality that has been in effect and successful since 2015, when the Manacor educational community decided to create clear criteria in order to equitably distribute students and avoid social and economic imbalances concentrated in certain centers.
+“The problem is that someone from the Ministry has started doing the math from an office in Palma, without taking into account the reality of our municipality”, explains the local Education councilor, Ferran Montero (MÉS-Esquerra).A reality that has been in force and successful since 2015, when the Manacor educational community decided to create clear criteria in order to equitably distribute students to avoid social and economic imbalances concentrated in certain centers.

-“There has been no prior dialogue with the educational community or the City Council”, complains Montero, “not even the management teams knew about the intentions to change the zoning system, which allowed students to go to school in their own town.
-In this case, with a single zone, what we are doing is increasing all distances, which, in Manacor, are not short.
-We are worried that children from l’Illot and Portocristo will not be guaranteed to go to school where they live”.
+“There has been no prior dialogue with the educational community or the City Council”, complains Montero, “not even the management teams knew about the intentions to change the zoning system, which allowed students to attend school in their own village.
+In this case, with the single zone, what we are doing is extending all distances, which, in Manacor, are not short.
+We are sad that the children of El Illot and Portocristo cannot be guaranteed to go to school where they live”.

 Common front